 B.A., Harvard University

-Bauer, J. and Umlas, E., “Do Benefit Corporations Respect Human Rights?,” Stanford Social Innovation Review (forthcoming, 2017).
+Bauer, J. and Umlas, E., “Do Benefit Corporations Respect Human Rights?,” Stanford Social Innovation Review, Fall 2017.

-Bauer, J. and Umlas, E., “Making Corporations Responsible: The Parallel Tracks of the B Corp Movement and the Business and Human Rights Movement,” Business & Society Review (forthcoming).
+Bauer, J. and Umlas, E., “Making Corporations Responsible: The Parallel Tracks of the B Corp Movement and the Business and Human Rights Movement,” Business & Society Review, September 2017.

 “Sustainability Reporting on Children’s Rights.”
 UNICEF CSR Working Paper, December 2012.